Current practices

 The HR Toolkit

-This toolkit has been curated in order to help production companies (particularly smaller ones without the support of an HR team) implement more formal recruitment processes.
+This toolkit has been curated to help production companies (particularly smaller ones without the support of an HR team) implement more formal recruitment processes.
 This will ensure that hiring in the industry becomes more fair, inclusive and compliant.

 The guidance in this toolkit is designed to support best practice and make the implementation of these guidelines as easy as possible, helping to sustain continuing progression in improving working culture.